Zinggi/RLayout/README.md

 calculatedWidth: Only the root Layout must specify this value.
     For the top element use: window.innerWidth
-    Everywhere else just pass along the parent value: this.props.calculatedWidth
+    Everywhere else just pass along the parent value: this.props.calculatedWidth You could also just pass along all parent props: {...this.props}

 calculatedHeight: Same as above, replace Width with Height